-- Taxes, duties and a clearance fee may be due on goods (excluding personal correspondence) sent from Great Britain (England, Scotland and Wales) to the EU.
-There are no taxes or duties due on items from Northern Ireland to the EU.
+- Taxes, duties and a clearance fee may be due on goods sent from Great Britain (England, Scotland and Wales) to the EU.

 - The taxes and duties depend on the contents’ value.
 The thresholds are as follows:

 o Goods between €10 to €22 and €150 may be subject to VAT and a clearance fee.